thepitagroup/adldap_craftcms/README.md

 # adldap_craftcms
 Craft CMS ADLAP2 Plugin

-Plugin made for craft CMS 2.6.* to allow LDAP authentication.
+Plugin made for craft CMS 2.6.* to allow LDAP authentication on the FRONT-END of your web application.

+0. Like any other craft plugin copy the adldap folder into your plugin folder.

-1. You would use the {% requireLogin %} on you template to force the login process to be triggered.
+1. You will use the {% requireLogin %} on you template you to password protect via ldap to force the login process to be      triggered.

-2. In the general.php config file add or modify the entry: 'loginPath'=>'login' The login part is the actual template which should reside at the root on the you main template folder ( not the plugin template folder)
+2. In the general.php config file add or modify the entry: 'loginPath'=>'login' The login part is the actual template name which should reside at the root on the you main template folder ( not the plugin template folder)

     You can customize the login.twig file to meet you business needs You can also change the name of the file to be whatever you want just make sure to reflect that change on the 'loginPath' in general.php